 - Concepts: Recommended reading for anyone consuming or operating Score.

 - Set environment variables Learn how to set and manage environment-specific variables.

 This section covers some concepts that are important to understand for day to day Score usage and operation.

 This section covers annotations, which are used to provide additional metadata for resources.

 This section describes how to define environment variables.

 Use overrides as a method of sharing common configurations across environments.

 Describes how to set Workloads that are dependent on additional resources.

 Manage routes as resources, in your Humanitec applications.

-Reference docs for the Score implementation and Specification.
+Reference docs for the Score Specification and Score Implementation (CLI).